Breaking Down the 5 Main Social Studies Topics of Elementary

 Government and civics offer insights into political systems, citizens’ rights and responsibilities, and the intricate workings of societies.

 Upper elementary students often focus on the democratic process in the United States.
-Understanding the three branches of government and citizens’ roles in society are important social studies topics within this domain.
+Understanding the three branches of government and citizens’ roles in society are important social studies topics for elementary within this domain.

 5. Economics – Understanding Resource Management